ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 ## Identity access token
 {: #imd-json-token}
+{: api}

-An identity access token provides a security credential for accessing the Metadata and VPC Identity services.
+An identity access token provides a security credential for accessing the {{site.data.keyword.cloud}} Metadata and VPC Identity services.
 It's a signed token with a set of claims based on information about the instance and information that is passed in the token request.
 The minimum version date to use the identity access token feature is `2022-03-01`.

 Communication between the instance and the metadata service stays within the host.
 You acquire the token from within the instance.
 If secure access to the metadata service is enabled on your instance, use the "https" protocol instead of the "http" protocol.
 {: important}